 - Bury the feelings deep down causing serious damage

-- Insert tons of “distractions” and never deal with anything properly
+- Insert tons of “distractions” and never deal with emotions properly

 Why do we do this?

 It’s much easier than dealing with issues “head on”.
 We keep pushing forward and that’s what the thousands of clients I have coached since 1999 do.
-I’ve done the same many times – “survival mode is my favourite go to”.
+I’ve done the same – “survival mode is my go to”.
 Your life can change in an instant.
-Mine did in October 2017.
+Mine changed October 2017, overnight.

 “Life Changes Overnight”

-- My stressful event occurred in October 2017 and new medical symptoms happened “overnight”.
+- A stressful event occurred October 2017 and new medical symptoms happened “overnight”.